yousefelassal/quote-cron/README.md

 > The most complicated achievements of thought are possible without the assistance of consciousness.

 > Technology made large populations possible; large populations now make technology indispensable.

+> If you have the guts to keep making mistakes, your wisdom and intelligence leap forward with huge momentum.